visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  LocalNamespace()

-none : type

-return value : integer
-    The LocalNamespace function does not return a value.
+  LocalNameSpace()

 **Description:**

-    The LocalNamespace function tells the VisIt module to add plugin functions to the global namespace when the VisIt module is imported into a stand-alone Python interpreter.
+    The LocalNameSpace function tells the VisIt module to add plugin functions to the global namespace when the VisIt module is imported into a stand-alone Python interpreter.
 This is the default behavior when using VisIt's cli program.